periode/thesis/corpus/online_posts.md

 [link](https://cvuorinen.net/2014/04/what-is-clean-code-and-why-should-you-care/)

 easy to understand:

-- the execution flow of the entire application (HOWb)
+- the execution flow of the entire application (HOW)
 - how the different objects collaborate with each other (HOW)
 - the role and responsibility of each class (WHAT)
 - what each method does (WHAT)